Cambridge Healthtech Institute’s 9th Annual

 Nikolay Dobrev, PhD, Founder & CEO, Data Powered Therapeutics GmbH , Founder & CEO , Data Powered Therapeutics GmbH

 High-throughput biophysical data generation is emerging as the missing link in AI-driven protein design.
 We present a platform for scalable production of diverse drug target proteins combined with multi-modal characterisation, including nano-DSF, BLI, SPR, and FIDA.
 Our approach captures protein stability, aggregation, and binding interactions—particularly for VHHs—at high granularity.
-By generating paired datasets that link sequence, expression, and biophysical behavior, we expand both the diversity and resolution of training data.
+By generating paired datasets that link sequence, expression, and biophysical behaviour, we expand both the diversity and resolution of training data.
 This data-centric strategy enables more robust, generalisable, and predictive AI models, helping to unlock design capabilities in data-sparse and challenging regions of protein space.

 From Data Science to Fine-Tuning Codon Optimization for High-Yield Protein Production in E. coli